Hecatron/GBD.Audio.SoxSharp.Soxbuild/docs/New Build Process.md

 This will generate a bunch of .cs files we can use later on for the .Net wrapper library within build\sox_swigcsharp and a swig_wrap.c file that we need to include / compile into libsox for the wrapper to work

-### Patch Sources
+### Build Sources

-The next step is to patch the sources for changes we need to make the patches are pulled from within the src directory
+The next step is to patch the sources / run cmake on them / then build them

-  patch_srcs.py

-### Generate Sox CMake Files

-Next step is to generate the cmake files for building

-  generate_cmake.py
+  buil_srcs.py

+In some cases some of the sources need to be built before cmake can be run on others So we do all of this as part of a single script, although each package is broken out into an individual python module under pylib/srcs_build

-This should generate some solution and project files under build\cmake we can use to build the library and depends.
+cmake will generate some solution and project files under build\cmake we can use to build the library and depends.
 Note for libsox Visual Studio 2015 doesn't currently work as a cmake generator target, this has to do with internal changes to the iobuf / FILE structures that libsox relies on

  * http://stackoverflow.com/questions/31150635/build-error-in-visual-studio-in-perlio-h-and-iobuf

-### Build Projects - Visual Studio

-To build the library sources under Visual Studio / msbuild

-  vs_build.py

 ### TODO Files